All Products

 Note

 • If the size of data that you want to write from MaxCompute to Tablestore at a time is greater than 4 MB, an error may occur.
-In this case, you must remove the excess data and then rewrite data to Tablestore.
-In this case, an error may occur.
+In this case, you must remove the excess data and then write data to Tablestore again.

 ODPS-0010000:System internal error - Output to TableStore failed with exception: